Marc Guylaine: Construction

-In 1969, Saint John Shipbuilding built three identical 126-tonne fishing trawlers named the Lady Audette II, the Marc Guylaine II and the Lady Dorianne II.
+In 1969, Saint John Shipbuilding built three identical 126-tonne fishing trawlers named the Lady Audette II, the Marc Guylaine II, and the Lady Dorianne II.
 The original engineering records for the Dorianne and Audette were obtained by the Marine Museum of the Great Lakes at Kingston for their records-collection.

 The Marc Guylaine was sold to Gélas Haché, and the Lady Audette was sold to A. Chaisson.

 Sinkings

-On November 23, 1970, the Lady Dorianne departed from Havre-Aubert en route to Shippagan following a storm.
-It was alternatively reported as having five or six men aboard, including the captain Sylvio Noël, when it disappeared off the coast of Miscou Island.
+On November 23, 1970, Lady Dorianne departed from Havre-Aubert en route to Shippagan following a storm.
+It was alternatively reported as having five or six men aboard, including captain Sylvio Noël, when it disappeared off the coast of Miscou Island.
 Everybody aboard was presumed killed, although the ship and bodies were never found.
 In December, the Ministry of Transportation was urged to not give up its search for the ship, since the previous sinkings of two identical ships were still unexplained and it was hoped that the wreckage might provide a clue to its fate.
 It was never found, although searches turned up an uninflated life raft from the ship.

-On April 23, 1971 the Lady Audette radioed the trawler Apollo III, addressing its captain Roméo Michon: "Roméo, come quickly to us, we are sinking."
+On April 23, 1971, the Lady Audette radioed the trawler Apollo III, addressing its captain Roméo Michon: "Roméo, come quickly to us, we are sinking."
 The Lady Audette is believed to have inexplicably sunk near the Rochers aux Oiseaux off Magdalen Islands, and could not be found.
 Three men drowned but, unlike the sinking of her sister ship, there were also four or five survivors.
 Two years later, the wreckage was discovered.

 Aftermath

 In May 1971, an anxious Acadian fishing population demanded a public hearing into the safety of the Marc Guylaine, and 400 people met at the Ste-Marie-St-Raphaël community centre where an "action group" was commissioned to study the issue.
 Ultimately the last of the sister ships was found to be unseaworthy.

 Federal official Bernard M. Deschênes was appointed as Commission Counsel to study both the Audette and Dorianne sinkings.
 In 1973, the Canadian Coast Guard released its report entitled In the Matter of a Formal Investigation Into the Circumstances Attending the Loss of the M.F.V.
 "Lady Dorianne II" and the M.F.V.
 "Lady Audette II" in the Gulf of St. Lawrence on Nov.
-23, 1970 and Apr.
-22, 1971 Resp.
+23, 1970, and Apr.
+22, 1971, Resp.

 Haché, the captain of the Marc Guylaine, subsequently found he could not hire any local fishermen to man his ship, and petitioned the provincial Ministry of Fisheries to offset his financial losses incurred.
-The resulting battle took a year to wind its way through bureaucracy, as civil servants ruled that the Marc Guylaine was perfectly seaworthy.
+The resulting battle took a year to wind its way through bureaucracy, as civil servants ruled that Marc Guylaine was perfectly seaworthy.
 In May 1972, at the urging of the local population to consider Haché an "innocent victim", the Ministry agreed to purchase the boat from him.